-The competition will be held Friday, 17 April 2020 beginning at 9 am in the Atrium of Howe Hall on the Iowa State University campus.
-Maps and directions for reaching the location of the competition and vehicle parking areas will be made available on the Roller Coaster website: http://iowaalpha.tbp.org/roller-coaster-competition/.
+The competition will be held Wednesday, April 17, 2024, in the Atrium of Howe Hall on the Iowa State University campus.
+Teams can start arriving at 8:00 am to check-in and set up their Roller Coasters.
+Judging will begin about 9:00 am and continue until all Roller Coasters have been judged.
+Maps and directions for reaching the location of the competition and vehicle parking areas will be made available on the Roller Coaster website: https://iowaalpha.tbp.org/roller-coaster-competition-2024/